gsbnair/TimeSeries/README.md

 #### TODO
 Objective of this Repository is to publish projects coming under Machine Learning.
 I will be focusing especially on old (established) techniques versus latest trends and technologies.
 Initially, the repository will contain folders scattered with projects specific to a particular type of architecture/approach/problem.

-I wish after publishing few projects, I should compile them and gradually it will take an order.
+I wish after publishing few projects, I should compile them and gradually it will take better shape.

-- [X] Time Series
+- [X] Time Series - Comparison (This Document)
 - [ ] Automation of ML
 - [ ] DEAP_TPOT Module
 - [ ] Genetic Algorithm
 - [ ] Predictive Maintenance
 - [ ] Prophet (Facebook)
+- [ ] MXNet (DEEP Learning - A popular Neural Net Implementation)

 ## 1. LSTM